zerowastefestival/zerowastefestival.github.io/_events/2018-12-festival.md

 #### 1:00 -- 2:00 <br/> Decluttering Before Christmas <a name="decluttering"></a>

-Clear out for the season the conscious way
+Clear out for the season the conscious way.
+More info coming soon.

 #### 2:00 -- 3:00 <br/> Ideas for Experience Gifts <a name="gifting"></a>